Crypto License in Malta

 FREQUENTLY ASKED QUESTIONS

 Does Malta grant a licence for crypto activities?Yes.
 In Malta, a crypto license is formally called a Virtual Financial Assets License (VFA).
 It comes in four classes, or levels.
 In order to establish a crypto company in Malta, VFAA Class 4 license is required. .

 How do I get a crypto license in Malta?In order to obtain a crypto license in Malta, one must submit all necessary documents and complete the application process lead by Malta Financial Services Authority.

-Is it necessary to contact the local tax authority in crypto activities on behalf of a Lithuanian company?Yes.
+Is it necessary to contact the local tax authority in crypto activities on behalf of a Maltese company?Yes.
 Crypto companies are subject to corporate and other taxes.
-In order to report their income and pay the taxes, they must contact the State Tax Inspectorate under the Ministry of Finance of the Republic of Lithuania.
+In order to report their income and pay the taxes, they must contact the State Tax Inspectorate under the Ministry of Finance of Malta.